PlanatedLlama45/goofy-ahh-calculator/README.md

 - GLM
 - stb_image.h

-## ../math_parser can be found at https://github.com/PlanatedLlama45/math_parser
+## more information about math_parser can be found at https://github.com/PlanatedLlama45/math_parser